Texas Sports Betting & Online Gambling: What's Legal in 2026

 Texas Online Betting in 2026: Know Your Options

-Texas sports betting remains illegal in 2026, and the political path to a licensed, regulated sportsbook market is longer than the drive from El Paso to Beaumont.
+Texas sports betting remains illegal in 2026.
 The 2025 legislative session was a step backward, not forward.
 Lt.
 Gov. Dan Patrick's re-election campaign signals that the 2027 session, the next available legislative window, will face the same structural opposition that has blocked every serious gambling bill since 2021.

-But here is what the headlines miss: Texans already have access to a surprisingly sophisticated ecosystem of legal online wagering alternatives.
-Federally regulated prediction markets from DraftKings Predictions and Kalshi allow residents to trade on Cowboys games, Longhorns matchups, and Houston Astros outcomes right now, legally, under CFTC oversight.
-Sweepstakes casinos like Stake.us and WoW Vegas provide legal casino-style entertainment without requiring a trip to Oklahoma.
+But federally regulated prediction markets from DraftKings Predictions and Kalshi allow residents to trade on Cowboys games, Longhorns matchups, and Houston Astros outcomes right now, legally, under CFTC oversight.
+Sweepstakes casinos like Stake.us and WOW Vegas provide legal casino-style entertainment without requiring a trip to Oklahoma.
 And peer-to-peer DFS platforms like PrizePicks Arena and Underdog Champions offer the competitive, skill-based engagement of sports betting without the legal exposure of offshore sites.

 Texas Sports Betting & Online Gambling FAQs